Hello and welcome to my site.

 The secondary funnel in nutshell is again a process of the email campaign.

-Once we have a list of emails, we want to build a relationship, to give value or to help our prospectors.
+Once we have a list of emails, we want to build a relationship, give value, or help our prospectors.

 There is a dedicated post on how the email funnel (marketing) should look like, but just let’s just briefly mention the email sequence:

 - 1st email contains an introduction and also there is no harm if you offer them some kind of bonus